 8. Let Lockly Help

 According to CNET, a home with a security system is roughly three times less likely to be broken into than a home without one.
-With a Wi-Fi-connected Lockly smart home security system, you can add features like mobile app controls, real-time audio and video monitoring and eKeys for guests and service providers.
+With a network-connected or Wi-Fi-enabled Lockly smart home security system, you can add features like mobile app controls, real-time audio and video monitoring and eKeys for guests and service providers.
 Features like these don’t just protect your home, your family and all the most valuable things in your life, they help make life a little easier, too.
 Because when you can let the cat sitter in with a few swipes of your phone from 2,000 miles away or know that you’ll never have to fumble with keys in the dark ever again, that’s not just smart security — it’s just plain smart.
 To turn these tips for home security into action, reach out to Lockly today.

 Dan Ketchum is a freelance writer and small business owner with 13 years of experience.
 He’s been fortunate enough to collaborate with publishers and brands such as Fortune, Toshiba, Samsung, The Seattle Times, The Motley Fool and more along the way.